Education & Community

 Arts Education Programs are made possible, in part, by the Gilbert and Rose Tilles Endowment for Arts Education.
 Additional leadership support provided by the annual Swing for Kids Tournament.

-School Partnership Program: Salvatore and Mary Ranieri and Jovia Financial Credit Union
+Curtains Up!
+Series and School Partnership Program: The Arlindo and Evelyn Jorge Family Foundation, Salvatore and Mary Ranieri and Jovia Financial Credit Union

-Sensory Friendly Initiatives: The Fay J. Lindner Foundation, New York Community Trust – Long Island
+Sensory Friendly Initiatives: The Fay J. Lindner Foundation, New York Community Trust – Long Island, and The Theresa Foundation

-Additional support for arts education provided by Barbara Bell Cumming Charitable Trust, The Kroll Family, Jim Krantz, and Jason and Teddy Richmond.
+Additional support for arts education provided by the Barbara Bell Cumming Charitable Trust, Assemblymember Charles D. Lavine, The Kroll Family, and Jim Krantz.